rcpch/digital-growth-charts-server/docs/products/api-server.md

 ## API details

 The API is written in Python.
 Mathematical and statistical calculations are made using the [SciPy](https://www.scipy.org/) and [NumPy](https://numpy.org/) libraries.
-Server middleware used is [Flask](https://flask.palletsprojects.com/en/1.1.x/quickstart/), with autogeneration of the openAPI3 specification documents using the Marshmallow plugin for FLask.
+Server middleware used is [Flask](https://flask.palletsprojects.com/en/1.1.x/quickstart/), with autogeneration of the openAPI3 specification documents using the Marshmallow plugin for Flask.

 We use the Microsoft Azure API Management Platform to handle authorization, rate limits and quotas.